tophatsilk/tophat-silk/docs/developerManual/FutureDevelopments.md

 Developers, please add your own suggestions to this chapter, with explanations, so your knowledge may be passed on.

+Please also register notable changes in the [Changelog](../../CHANGELOG.md).

 # References